PieKing1215/swQolSuite/README.md

 ### Disable Merge Check
 If enabled, disables the check for a connecting surface when merging two subgrids (ie. lets you merge grids even if they're not connected)

+### Fast Main Menu Fade
+Speeds up the main menu fade out/in when loading a save or returning to main menu (speeds up loading since it waits for the transition to end before starting)

+### Skip Loading Finish Animation
+Normally when loading into or exiting a world, once the loading finishes, the progress bar animates from its current percentage to 100%.<br>
+The animation is purely visual but it waits for it before spawning you in.<br>
+This tweak skips the animation so you start spawning immediately once ready.

 ## Licenses